 As a respiratory oil, Rhododendron is helpful in “drying up” a running nose…it is said to reduce mucous production as well as aid in inflammation and swelling in the sinus area.

-I have seen it recommended for Rheumatoid Arthritis, especially when blended with Frankincense, to reduce inflammation in muscles and joints.
+I have seen it recommended for Rheumatoid Arthritis, especially when blended with Indian Frankincense (Boswellia serrata), to reduce inflammation in muscles and joints.
 I’ve also seen it recommended in treating gout.
 I have also seen it recommended for support of the adrenals and of the liver.

 This is an exciting new oil with a wide range of positive effects.
 We look forward to hearing your experiences with it.

-SHELF LIFE: Approximately 1 to 2 years after you open the bottle.
+SHELF LIFE: Approximately 5+ years after you open the bottle.
 Storing in the dark, refrigerated, and decanting half full bottles into smaller, full bottles will extend shelf life.

 Image courtesy of Kailash Dixit, Aarya Aroma.